eortega26/Ortega_AppliedProgrammingLanguages/Project2/README.md

 Project 2

--This program prints the year and color of a car to the user by calling member functions in a class.
+-This program prints the year and color of a car by calling member functions in a class.

 -To compile the program it is important to have the header file: "project2.hxx" and cpp file: "project1.cpp" in the same directory.